Lexie Matheson

-Alexandra Mary Raine Matheson (born 1944 or 1945) is a New Zealand transgender activist, entertainer, and educator.
+Alexandra Mary Raine Matheson (born 1945) is a New Zealand transgender activist, entertainer, and educator.

 Early life

 Lexie was born in Christchurch to Anne Charlotte Euphemia (nee Rule) and John Walker Matheson.
 She had two step-siblings, Elaine and Clyde.
 She was educated at Linwood North School, Linwood Intermediate, and Linwood High School.
 On leaving school at the end of her 6th form (Year 12) she enrolled at Christchurch Teacher's Training College and the University of Canterbury, graduating in 1965.
 As a young person she was talented at sport regularly representing Canterbury in both rugby and cricket in under age grades.

 Career

 Matheson started her career in the 1960s as a teacher, and then became a principal.
 She was the business manager of the Maidment Theatre at the University of Auckland.
-Whilst at Maidment Theatre, she completed a Master of Creative and Performing Arts in arts management.
-In 2006, she started as lecturer of event management at Auckland University of Technology.
+Whilst at Maidment Theatre, she completed a Master of Creative and Performing Arts in arts management with honours.
+In 2006, she started as senior lecturer in event management at Auckland University of Technology.

 As of 2018 Matheson was working on her doctoral thesis, examining the history of karate in New Zealand.

 As an entertainer, she has been involved in over 400 theatrical productions.
 Matheson was part of the Theatre Corporate, directed by Raymond Hawthorne, from 1976 to 1979.
 Following these, she founded two theatre companies, one based at the Four Seasons Theatre in Whanganui, and then the Troupers Live Theatrix in Christchurch, with the latter running until 1998.
-Between 1998 and 2016 Matheson wrote over 200 theatre reviews.
+Between 1998 and 2026 Matheson wrote over 400 theatre reviews.

 Having competed in NZ Theatre Federation Short Play Festivals since 1993 and being runner up in the national final three times with 'Secundus', Zachustra', and 'Ancestral Fling', all by Bruce Goodman, she won the prestigious title in 1996 with Goodman's 'The Chimney'.